liefery-it-legacy/blog/_posts/2019-02-20-flutter-for-newbies-why-you-should-care-about-the-build-context.md

 If you think about it this makes sense, if we haven’t built the MyDocumentsScreen widget yet, how could the context possibly be a reference to this unbuild widget?

 ## So what caused the error
-We know that Scaffold.of takes the given context and finds the nearest scaffold.
-And even though we create a Scaffold, we also know that the `context` provided to the build Function is not the widget itself, but rather it's parent - a parent who has no scaffold.
+We know that Scaffold.of takes the given context and finds the nearest visible scaffold.
+And even though we create a Scaffold, we also know that the `context` provided to the build Function is not the widget itself, but rather it's parent - a parent who has no visible scaffold.
 As a result `Scaffold.of(context)` finds no Scaffold and throws an error.

 ## A solution